 If you are planning on travelling to a country which is not covered by the EU Pet Travel Scheme we can also advise you on the process of obtaining the necessary paperwork and assist in the completion of any vaccinations or testing which may be required.

-To enable us to provide the nursing staff required to perform caesarean section out-of-hours, we politely request that all owners of a pregnant pet, give the practice 2 weeks' notice of an approximate due date.
-This will enable us to supply owners with tailored advice leading up to the due date and if a caesarean is required, we would be in a better position to provide the appropriate number of staff members to perform this procedure out-with normal working hours.
+To provide us with an opportunity to discuss pregnancy, the birthing process and the potential for caesarean section with owners of pregnant pets, we suggest that all owners of a pregnant pet give the practice reasonable notice of an approximate due date.
+This will enable us to supply owners with tailored advice leading up to the due date and if a caesarean section is required, we hope that this will allow owners to be better informed regarding the procedure, the risks involved and any potential cost implications.